Palm Springs

 October 31–November 1, 2025

-Can we transform healthcare through dialogue, exploration, and envisioning what is possible
+Transforming healthcare through dialogue, exploration, and inspired possibility.

 Overview